 How to use your time

 Such is the case with implicit bias.
 Implicit bias is “a form of bias that occurs automatically and unintentionally, that nevertheless affects judgments, decisions, and behaviors”.
-To avoid the threats of implicit bias and ensure an equitable process and outcomes, consider the following steps.
+When unchecked, they can create harm for anyone whether Black, brown, or white.
+To ensure a fair process and outcomes, consider the following steps.

 Speak your intentions

 Before diving into the data, reserve a few minutes to explicitly state your intentions.
 Be sure to give voice to what you hope to learn from the data, the goals you have for the time, and the commitments you are making in analyzing the data.
-Affirm your intention to engage in an equitable data review process.
-Invite others to help you by recognizing and challenging biases, sharing alternative views or perspectives, engaging in productive disagreement, and identifying questions that will require additional follow-up.
+Affirm your intention to engage in a fair data review process.
+Invite others to help you by recognizing and challenging assumptions, sharing alternative views or perspectives, engaging in productive disagreement, and identifying questions that will require additional follow-up.

 Discuss expectations upfront

 Implicit bias is insidious, in part because it can be so difficult to recognize and acknowledge.
-One approach to recognizing and minimizing the impact of biases during data reviews is to list the hypotheses you have about what you expect to find in a dataset before you begin reviewing it.
-Then after reviewing the data, ask yourself: where were my expectations met, where were they not, what role did my biases play in making me “see” particular trends in the data, and what were my biases preventing me from seeing in these data?
+One approach to recognizing and minimizing the impact of fixed ideas during data reviews is to list the hypotheses you have about what you expect to find in a dataset before you begin reviewing it.
+Then, after reviewing the data, ask yourself: where were my expectations met, where were they not, what role did my assumptions play in making me “see” particular trends in the data, and what were my assumptions preventing me from seeing in these data?

 Disaggregate by groups

 Knowing the average score on a specific measure or the modal response to a given survey item does tell us something about an overall sample or population, but it says virtually nothing about the different groups or categories of respondents within it.
 In order to understand whether there are meaningful differences between the various groups in a given sample, we must disaggregate our data by those same groups and consider the patterns across them.